AthallahDzaki/SAMP-Discord-RPC/README.md

 ## Q&A
 Q: Why slot is limited?

-A: Discord give only 300 image asset to PerApplication, i'm use 3 of them for internal image;
+A: Discord give only 300 image asset to PerApplication, i'm use 3 of them for internal image

 ## Preview:
 ![Screenshot](https://i.imgur.com/PqvWFbp.png)